princepainter/ComfyUI-PainterI2VforKJ/README.md

 - # ComfyUI-Painterl2V

-This node is created by Douyin creator: 绘画小子
+This node is modified from KJ's wanimagetovideo node.
+Thanks to KJ 🙏

 PainterI2V node that specifically fixes the slow-motion issue in 4-step LoRAs (e.g., lightx2v).KJ wan2.2-i2v workflow dedicated